docQodly/docs/docs/concepts/lang-parameters.md

 ## Optional parameters

-In the Qodly Language Reference, the `{ }` characters (braces) indicate optional parameters.
-For example, `ASSERT ( boolExpression {, messageText} ) ` means that the *messageText* parameter may be omitted when calling the command.
+In the Qodly documentation, the `{ }` characters (braces) indicate optional parameters.
+For example, `ASSERT ( boolExpression {, messageText} )` means that the *messageText* parameter may be omitted when calling the command.
 You can call it in the following ways:

 ```4d
 ASSERT(a != "","Search for a blank value") //2 parameters